OrchardCMS/OrchardDoc/Documentation/Orchard-1-10.Release-Notes.markdown

 #### Deprected modules

-If your modules were using files or resources fom Orchard.jQuery you will need to point to the ones defined in Orchard.Resources.
+If your modules were using files or resources from Orchard.jQuery you will need to point to the ones defined in Orchard.Resources.

 If your modules were using services from Orchard.TaskLease you will need to use `IDistributedLock` instead.

-#### JetBrain annotations has been removed
+#### JetBrains annotations has been removed

-If your modules were using some of these attributes you will need to remove them or to include them in your projects.
+If your modules were using some of these attributes you will need to remove them or to [include them](https://github.com/OrchardCMS/Orchard/blob/1.9.3/src/Orchard/Validation/JetBrains.Annotations.cs) back into your projects.

 #### Nuget packages